The Center for Natural Wellness School of Massage Therapy - Clinic Services

 Medical Massage: Done in a supervised setting the therapist uses a problem-solving paradigm to work with specific problems focusing on functional outcomes.
 Student develops a plan of treatment with short and long term goals.

-Polarity Therapy: Another form of energy work that incorporates holds on "Polarity Points" on the body.
+Polarity Therapy: A form of energy work that incorporates holds on "Polarity Points" on the body.
 Developed by an osteopath, its purpose is to work with the energy fields of the body to restore balance.

 Neuromuscular Therapy (NMT): Soft tissue manipulation that balances the central nervous system with the structure and form of the musculoskeletal system.